TysonNguyen/IBM-cybersecurity/vault/digital-forensics.data.md

 Mac OS X is the UNIX-based operating system that contains a Mach 3 micro-kernel and a FreeBSD based subsystem.
 Its user interface is Apple like, whereas the underlying architecture is UNIX like.

 - Mac OS X offers a novel technique to create a forensic duplicate.
 To do so, the perpetrator's computer should be placed into a "Target Disk Mode."
-Using this mode, the forensic examiner creates a forensic duplicate of perpetrator's hard disk with the help of a Firewire cable connection between the two PCs.
+Using this mode, the forensic examiner creates a forensic duplicate of perpetrator's hard disk with the help of a FireWire cable connection between the two PCs.

 - HFS+
 - APFS